abiramianandkumar/weather_app/README.md

 ## Getting Started
 To run the app locally, follow these steps:

-1.Clone the repository
+1. Clone the repository

-2.Install dependencies
+2. Install dependencies

-3.API Key Setup
+3. API Key Setup

 * Obtain an API key from [OpenWeatherMap](https://openweathermap.org/).
-* Replace const String api = 'YOUR_API_KEY'; in lib/consts.dart with your API key.
+* Replace const api = 'YOUR_API_KEY'; in lib/consts.dart with your API key.

-4.Run the app
+4. Run the app

 * Connect your device/emulator and run the app using Flutter.

-5.Usage
+5. Usage

 * On the home screen, enter a city name in the search bar and tap the arrow button to view weather details.
 * The weather details screen displays current weather information for the selected city.